Member Organizations

 A private entity is defined as a private company, incorporated under the Companies Act 2016, that (a) is not itself required to prepare or lodge any financial statements under any law administered by the Securities Commission or the BNM; and (b) is not a subsidiary or associate of, or jointly controlled by, an entity which is required to prepare or lodge any financial statements under any law administered by the Securities Commission or the BNM.

-In addition to the above-mentioned financial reporting requirements, the following laws also apply to certain entities in Malaysia.
-The Central Bank of Malaysia Act 2009, Financial Services Act 2013 and Islamic Financial Services Act 2013 give the BNM regulatory authority for banks and insurance companies.
+In addition to the above-mentioned financial reporting requirements, the Central Bank of Malaysia Act 2009, Financial Services Act 2013 and Islamic Financial Services Act 2013 give the BNM regulatory authority for banks and insurance companies.
 These financial institutions are required to follow policy documents on Financial Reporting, Financial Reporting for Islamic Banking Institutions, and Financial Reporting for Takaful Operators.
+The Securities Commission Act 1993 established the Securities Commission which is responsible for regulating all matters relating to securities.
+The Securities Commission sets additional audit and reporting requirements for entities under its supervision and enforces their application.

-• Regulation of Accountancy Profession
+Regulation of Accountancy Profession

 In Malaysia, the accountancy profession is regulated by the Securities Commission (SC), the Audit Oversight Board (AOB), the Companies Commission of Malaysia (Suruhanjaya Syarikat Malaysia or SSM), the Malaysian Institute of Accountants (MIA), and the Malaysian Institute of Certified Public Accountants (MICPA).

 The Accountants Act 1967 stipulates that no person shall practice or declare themselves as either a Chartered Accountant or licensed accountant unless registered with MIA.
 MIA confers the Chartered Accountant qualification and membership with the institute is mandatory for individuals who wish to practice in Malaysia.
-Under the Act, MIA is authorized to (a) determine the qualifications of persons for admission as members (b) provide for the training and education by the institute or any other body, of persons practicing or intending to practice the profession of accountancy; (c) approve the MIA Qualifying Examination and to regulate and supervise the conduct of that examination; and (d) regulate the practice of the profession of accountancy in Malaysia.
+Under the Act, MIA is authorized to (a) determine the qualifications of persons for admission as members; (b) provide for the training and education by the institute or any other body, of persons practicing or intending to practice the profession of accountancy; (c) approve the MIA Qualifying Examination and to regulate and supervise the conduct of that examination; and (d) regulate the practice of the profession of accountancy in Malaysia.
 In addition, under the Act, MIA may establish ethical requirements and an investigative and disciplinary (I&D) mechanism.
 Under the By-laws of the institute, MIA has also established a quality assurance (QA) mechanism.
 To register as a member of MIA, individuals must either (a) pass any of the final examinations as outlined in the Accountants Act, and have at least three years of working experience in the service of a Chartered Accountant or in a government department, local authority, or other commercial, financial, industrial or professional organization; or (b) be a member of a recognized body as outlined in the Accountants Act.

 MICPA is a professional body for accountants formed under the Companies Ordinances 1940/1946.
 It sets ethical requirements for its members, provides technical advice to regulatory bodies, and confers the Certified Public Accountant designation.
 In addition, as authorized under its By-Laws, MICPA has established both ethical requirements and an investigative and disciplinary (I&D) system for its members.
 Membership in the institute is voluntary.
-Individuals interested in membership with MICPA must complete the MICPA Programme and complete three years of relevant practical training experience.
+Individuals interested in membership with MICPA must complete the MICPA Program and complete three years of relevant practical training experience.
 Individuals can also undertake the MICPA qualifying examination as stipulated under the MICPA By-laws providing that the candidate is a Full Member in good standing with one of the government’s approved accounting bodies.

 The Companies Commission of Malaysia (Suruhanjaya Syarikat Malaysia or SSM), formed as a regulatory body in 2002, enforces the Companies Act 2016, the Registration of Business Act 1956 and the Trust Companies Act 1949, and carries out the monitoring and enforcement activities related to companies incorporated under the Companies Act 2016.
 The Corporate Accounts Monitoring Section of the SSM is responsible for the registration of audit firms, monitoring of changes in audit firms and auditors and monitoring the resignation and removal of auditors.
 SSM imposes sanctions on companies, their directors, and their auditors.

-• Audit Oversight Arrangements
+Audit Oversight Arrangements

 The key responsibilities of the AOB are to:

-• Implement policies and programs in ensuring an effective audit oversight system in Malaysia.
+- Implement policies and programs in ensuring an effective audit oversight system in Malaysia.

-• Register auditors of public interest entities (PIEs).
+- Register auditors of public interest entities (PIEs).

-• Establish or adopt the auditing and ethical standards to be applied by auditors.
+- Establish or adopt the auditing and ethical standards to be applied by auditors.

-• Conduct inspections and monitor programs on registered auditors to assess the degree of compliance of auditing and ethical standards.
+- Conduct inspections and monitor programs on registered auditors to assess the degree of compliance of auditing and ethical standards.

-• Conduct inquiries and impose appropriate sanctions against auditors who fail to comply with auditing and ethical standards.
+- Conduct inquiries and impose appropriate sanctions against auditors who fail to comply with auditing and ethical standards.

-• Cooperate with relevant authorities in formulating and implementing strategies for enhancing standards of financial disclosures of PIEs.
+- Cooperate with relevant authorities in formulating and implementing strategies for enhancing standards of financial disclosures of PIEs.

-• Liaise and cooperate with oversight bodies outside Malaysia to enhance the standing of the auditing profession in Malaysia and internationally; and
+- Liaise and cooperate with oversight bodies outside Malaysia to enhance the standing of the auditing profession in Malaysia and internationally; and

-• Perform such other duties or functions as the Audit Oversight Board determines necessary or appropriate to promote high professional standards of auditors and to improve the quality of audit services provided by auditors.
+- Perform such other duties or functions as the Audit Oversight Board determines necessary or appropriate to promote high professional standards of auditors and to improve the quality of audit services provided by auditors.

 The AOB is a member of the International Forum of Independent Audit Regulators (IFIAR).

-• Professional Accountancy Organizations
+Professional Accountancy Organizations

 The Malaysian Institute of Accountants (MIA)